 So, you need cash.
-Maybe you just found the home of your dreams and it requires a down payment.
+Maybe you just found the home of your dreams, and it requires a down payment.
 Or you’ve decided to propose to your beloved, and you'd like to buy her a diamond ring.
-Or perhaps you’re facing an unexpected bill for an insurance deductible, a plane ticket, or new car purchase.
+Or perhaps you’re facing an unexpected bill for an insurance deductible, a plane ticket or a new car purchase.
 Whatever the reason you need to save money fast, there are lots of ways to do it.

 For example, if you need $1,000 for a trip you want to take six weeks from now, you’ll need to save about $167 per week until then.
 If you need $10,000 for a down payment on a house you plan to buy in three months, you’ll need to put aside about $769 each week.

 Consider these numbers in the context of your regular income to see if you can realistically put that much aside.
 Can you squeeze it out of your budget by cutting back on wasteful spending and postponing not-totally-necessary purchases?
 If so, go forth and do so with some of the tips we share below.
 If not, more drastic measures might be called for — check out the other sections of this guide for ways you can amass more cash.